firebearstudio/shapeshift-magento2/README.md

 <b>Work in progress - not ready for installation yet!</b>

-Accept cryptocurrency payments on Magento 2 by ShapeShift exchange API.
-Read more - https://firebearstudio.com/blog/firebear-shapeshift-magento-2-extension.html
+Accept cryptocurrency payments on Magento 2 by ShapeShift exchange API. <a href="https://firebearstudio.com/blog/firebear-shapeshift-magento-2-extension.html">Read more on our blog</a>

 Meet the advanced Bitcoin payment option for your ecommerce website - ShapeShift Magento 2 extension.
 It is a cryptocurrency converter that supports Bitcoin, Ethereum, and tons of other altcoins.
 Learn what is BitCoin and create BitCoin wallet - https://www.bitcoin.com/